openturns/openturns/python/doc/developer_guide/sphinx_documentation.rst

 Docstrings (in separate SWIG header files)
 ------------------------------------------

 OpenTURNS main featured language is C++.
 We then use `SWIG <http://swig.org/>`_ in order to generate the Python interface.
-Hence, docstrings are defined within **dedicated SWIG header files** (:file:`$OT_SOURCE_DIR/python/src/*_doc.i.in`) and are then included in the main SWIG header files (:file:`$OT_SOURCE_DIR/python/src/*.i`).
+Hence, docstrings are defined in **dedicated SWIG files** (:file:`$OT_SOURCE_DIR/python/src/*_doc.i`) which are then included in the main SWIG files (:file:`$OT_SOURCE_DIR/python/src/*.i`).

-For instance, the docstrings for the :class:`~openturns.Arcsine` distribution are defined in :file:`Arcsine_doc.i.in`, and this docstring file is then included in :file:`Arcsine.i` using a `%include Arcsine_doc.i`.
+For instance, the docstrings for the :class:`~openturns.Arcsine` distribution are defined in :file:`Arcsine_doc.i`, and this docstring file is then included in :file:`Arcsine.i` using: `%include Arcsine_doc.i`.

 .. note::

-    Note the difference between the name of the docstring file in the source tree (:file:`Arcsine_doc.i.in`) and its reference in :file:`Arcsine.i`.
-    The :file:`.in` suffix disappeared because the docstring files are preprocessed by CMake in order to escape LaTeX backslashes for SWIG and Python.

-    Note also that the use of double quotes (`"`) in docstrings is forbidden.
-    This is because SWIG uses them to delimit the docstrings.
+    Note that double quotes (`"`) cannot be used inside the docstrings because they are already used to delimit the docstrings.

+    For similar reasons to avoid escaping latex commands in docstrings the text can be enclosed inside the `RAW(...)RAW` raw docstring delimiters.

-Here are a few recommendations you'd better read in order to help us enhancing the docstrings coverage.
+Here are a few recommendations to read in order to help keep writing consistent docstrings.

 Docstring conventions
 ~~~~~~~~~~~~~~~~~~~~~